bbm2910/X_and_O-game/README.md

 Two players can participate in the game.
 The game board is displayed on a 3x3 grid.
 Players take turns marking X or O in empty squares.
-The game validates and prevents invalid moves.
-The game determines the winner or declares a draw.
-The game keeps track of each player's score.
+The game validates and prevents invalid moves, determines the winner or declares a draw and keeps track of each player's score.
 Players can choose to play again or reset the game.

 ## Getting Started